House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The purpose of painter’s putty is to fill small cracks and holes before the paint is applied.
 Once you have mended the imperfections, you can apply primer and seamlessly paint over it.
 When you don’t repair the imperfections on a wall or work surface, you run the risk of compromising the quality of your paint job.
 It’s best to use painter’s putty on molding and wooden surfaces instead of spackle, but you can also use it on drywall.

 Spackle is very similar to painter’s putty.
-It’s also used to repair minor damage but can be applied to larger holes and cracks in the wall.
-However, it doesn’t adhere to paint as well as the painter’s putty.
+It is also used to repair minor damage but can be applied to larger holes and cracks in the wall.
+However, it does not adhere to paint as well as the painter’s putty.
 If you sand the spackle and apply primer, you can paint over the area when the primer is dry.
 It’s best to use it on drywall when the damage covers a large area.
 If the repaired area is not sanded and primed properly, the spackle will show through the paint.

 Which is Better?